Codecademy/docs/content/python/concepts/requests-methods/terms/put/put.md

   - "paths/analyze-data-with-python"
 ---

-Python's `requests` module comes with a method for making a "put" request to a web server; it returns a response object.
+A Python `requests` method for making a "put" request to a web server; it returns a response object.

 ## Syntax